 This policy will be reviewed annually by Mrs R Gilbert, DSL every Summer term on publication of the updated Keeping Children Safe in Education.
-At every review, it will be approved by the full governing board in September of each academic year.
+At every review, it will be approved by the full Board of Trustees in September of each academic year.